Jordan hosts U.S. jets and missiles in drills in Syria's shadow

 Jordanian officials privately say they requested that at least two Patriots are kept after the end of the exercises to guard against any missile attack from Syria.

-Western diplomats say Washington has favourably responded to the request to bolster its ally's security.
+Western diplomats say Washington has favorably responded to the request to bolster its ally's security.

 Moscow complained vociferously last year when the United States, Germany and the Netherlands deployed Patriots on Syria's northern border in Turkey, a NATO ally.